Gopikashreee/Gopika_Shree_M/README.md

 - In VS Code, go to the **Extensions Marketplace** (left sidebar).
 - Install **Java Extension Pack** (includes debugger, compiler support).
 - Make sure you have **JDK** installed (Java Development Kit).
-- To run in vscode, at top right corner of vscode, click the run buttn and it will automatically compile and run the program.
+- To run in vscode, at top right corner of vscode, click the run button and it will automatically compile and run the program.
 - output will appear in terminal/debug console.

   You can check by running in terminal: